jollywhoppers/bitchsky-app/README.md

 #### Metrics

-You can disable the visiblity of all metrics individually, including the number of:
+You can completely disable the visiblity of all metrics individually, including the number of:

 - likes
 - reskeets